SmithWillSuffice/ohanga-pai/content/questions/1000_tariffman_ex_machina.md

 "security" minded capital controls rather than current account considerations (do not ever sell your land to foreigners, do not have any tourism industry, except sports visitors?
 At least do not ever actively support tourism since it is a great way to cook the planet).
-Just ignore the current account, it is not a number worth worrying about, it is only of academic interest
+Just ignore the current account if you are not an fx trader, it is not a number worth worrying about, it is only of academic interest.

 If your exports cannot pay for the imports your nation desires you risk fx depreciation if you still get the goods shipped, but that is perfectly fine,